GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-2_rhino-2d.md

 ### Starting the Model

-Now let's jump into Rhino. **Create a new file**: since the project is designed and built in a country that uses metric dimensions, we're going to use the "large objects, meters" template.
+Now let's jump into Rhino. **Create a new file**: since the project is designed and built in a country that uses the metric system, we're going to use the "large objects, meters" template.

 Next, we'll **import our reference drawings** into the model.
 Create a new layer, name it "Picture," and make it the active layer by double-clicking on it.
 Then maximize the Top viewport by double-clicking on the name.

 ![getting started](images/12-2/createlayer.gif#img-full)
 *Starting the Model*

 The `Picture` command creates a flat surface with a bitmap image applied to it.
-Type "Picture" into the command prompt select the file of the first plan, then follow the prompts to place it in the model, in top view.
-Don't worry about the size for now, since we'll be correcting it later.
+Type "Picture" into the command prompt, select the file of the first plan, then follow the prompts to place it in the model, in top view.
+Don't worry about the size for now, we'll  correct it later.
 Repeat this for the other two image files.

 !["Picture" command](images/12-2/picture.gif#img-full)
 *Inserting an Image into the Model*